Learn-Django-React/django-react-heroku-s3/README.md

 Django and React starter app configured for Heroku and S3.

-Build something new with [learndjangoreact.com](https://learndjangoreact.com)!
+Build something new! [learndjangoreact.com](https://learndjangoreact.com)

 ### Installation